amazingrando/gumshoe/srd/7-TheGUMSHOE Rules System.md

 ### Cooperation

 When two characters cooperate toward a single goal, they agree which of them is undertaking the task directly, and which is assisting.
 The leader may spend any number of points from her pool, adding them to the die roll.
 The assistant may pay any number of points from his pool.
 All but one of these is applied to the die roll.

+## Spends

+Occasionally you’ll want to create a task where, absent a weird and blundering choice on the part of the players, the characters certainly succeed.
+In this instance, you simply charge the character(s) a number of points from relevant General ability pools, called a spend.
+Spends can be paid by one character, or multiple players might chip in.

+## Competitive Tests

+Very occasionally PCs compete to see who best performs a task.
+Each makes a test; the character with the highest result wins.
+If results tie, the character with the higher pool, then the higher rating, wins.
+If all of those factors come out even, the characters tie, no matter how odd that might be.

+In a case where it is possible for everyone to fail, competitors must also beat a Difficulty set by the GM.

 #### Continuing Challenges